br-automation-community/mappView-CustomWidgets/mkdocs/docs/widgets_transfer.md

 **OnError**

 This event is called when a transfer was not successful.
-Returns the error number (result).
+Returns the error number (response).
 Most error numbers are generated from underlying components and can be found in the Automation Studio help.
 The widget can also generate the following custom error numbers.

 | Error No  | Description  |
 |---|---|